-* NOTE: This story was commissioned by KUNC-FM, and aired October 25, 2017 *
+* NOTE: This story was commissioned by KUNC-FM and aired October 25, 2017.*

 Boulder, Colo. – Colorado is home to more than 19,000 black bears, all focused on consuming thousands of pounds of calories a day as they prepare for their long winter’s sleep.
 That’s bringing them into more conflicts with humans, especially as they explore neighborhoods for trash and ripe fruit fallen from trees.
-Recently, bears have been seen going from car to car in Aspen, trying door handles.
+Recently, bears have been spotted going from car to car in Aspen, trying door handles.
 They also broke into an Estes Park restaurant and raided the refrigerator.

 Listen to the story:

 “Those can be from, ‘Hey, there’s a bear walking down my street,’” she explained, “to a more dangerous situation where we have to, in some cases, euthanize a bear.”

 More than 130 animals have been put to death by state and federal agencies and landowners in Colorado this year.
 It isn’t a record number, but it’s higher than average.
 Bears are euthanized when considered ‘aggressive,’ which Pruitt defines as charging people, entering a house, or returning to an area from which they’ve been previously removed.